rmerkel/P/README.md

    evaluation instruction, which would require storing the attribute Datum somewhere.
 One possibility is to add "typeof(expr)," which yeilds the type of expr without emitting any code to evaluate the expr.
+ * Files, in the form of class Unix file system calls, e.g., open, create (but with a second an e), close()...
+Overload get, put in place of read/write.

 ## Configuration
 * Configure cc/c++ as clang:
 ```